 25565, which is the default port that Minecraft uses to allow connections.
 In some cases ufw will use named traffic rules, such as for ssh, which always uses port 22 by default, but in less common cases like this one, we’ll specify the port number manually.
 Add the necessary firewall rule by running the following command:

 Now that you have Java installed and your firewall properly configured, you will download the Minecraft server app from the Minecraft website.

 Now you need to download the current version of the Minecraft server.
 You can do this by navigating to Minecraft’s Website and copying the link that says Download minecraft_server.X.X.X.jar, where the X’s are the latest version of the server.

 You can now use

-wget and the copied link to download the server:
+wget and the copied link to download the server app to your server:

 Now that you have the Minecraft jar downloaded, you are ready to run it.